Daiz/AvspMacros/README.md

 QuickTrim is a collection of three macros intended to make writing trims faster.
 You should bind the macros to hotkeys like Ctrl+F1/F2/F3 or whatever (I personally use macro keys on my keyboard).
 Create a new line, make it a comment with `#` in the beginning and make sure the cursor is located after it.
 Then, open the video and start going through it.
 After that...

-- Hit Start when you want to open a trim and the macro will write `Trim(CURRENT_FRAME,`
+- Hit Begin when you want to open a trim and the macro will write `Trim(CURRENT_FRAME,`
 - Hit Mid and the macro will write `PREVIOUS_FRAME)++Trim(CURRENT_FRAME,`
 - Hit Stop and the macro will write `CURRENT_FRAME)++`